natgo/wt-wiki-scraper/wikitext-transpiled/ground/Tor-M1.md

 <!-- ''Write about the mobility of the ground vehicle.
 Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.'' -->
 Thanks to the V12 V-46-1 diesel engine developing at most 840 hp and the 569A transmission with the same gear ratios on both directions, the Tor-M1 is one of the fastest tracked SPAAs, particularly in reversing (almost twice faster than the wheeled [[Type 93]]!).
 This allows the Tor-M1 to keep up with the team for field air-defense, while having more than enough speed to retreat into cover when necessary.

+The Tor-M1 also has a controlled suspension, which allows it to adjust the vehicle's ground clearance.
+It can be useful for reducing the tall profile of the Tor-M1 or peeking above terrain features when necessary.

 {{tankMobility|abMinHp=1,193|rbMinHp=743}}

 === Modifications and economy ===